spiral/docs/odm/oop.md

 }
 ```

-To create composition of posts in our User model, we have to modify it's schema in such way:
+To create the composition of posts in our User model, we have to modify it's schema like this:

 ```php
 protected $schema = [